-He was prized Gold Medal from Berliner International Music Competition in 2018 and he was awarded extraordinary prize at the 54th Viñas international voice competition 2017 in Barcelona.
-He received three special prizes for best performer of Oratorio-Lied, which are ‘Mercedes Viñas’, ‘Victoria de los Ángeles’, and ‘Franz Schubert’.
+He was awarded the Gold Medal at the Berliner International Music Competition in 2018 and at the 54th Viñas International Voice Competition 2017 in Barcelona, he was the recipient of the Extraordinary Prize.
+During that competition, Mr. Choi was also awarded three special prizes for Best Performer of Oratorio-Lied.
 As a first prize recipient of 2017 Talents of the World International Voice Competition, he made his Carnegie Hall debut for ‘Tribute to Dmitri Hvorostovsky’ concert as a baritone soloist.
-He also won first place in 2017 MetroWest Opera’s Vocal Competition, was awarded in the 2017 Rochester’s Classical Idol Vocal Competition, and the 2016 St. Botolph Emerging Artist Grant for excellence in music.
-He won first place and German Lieder Award in the National Association of Teachers of Singing Competition, Boston, in 2014.
+He also won first place in 2017 MassOpera’s Vocal Competition, was awarded 4th place and audience favorite prize in the 2017 Rochester’s Classical Idol Vocal Competition, and the 2016 St. Botolph Emerging Artist Grant for excellence in music.

-Mr. Choi holds Master’s degree and Graduate Diploma with a Presidential Scholarship from New England Conservatory of Music.
+Mr. Choi hold a Master’s degree and a Graduate Diploma with a Presidential Scholarship from New England Conservatory of Music.
 His opera roles at NEC include Papageno (Die Zauberflöte), Guglielmo (Cosi fan tutte), Oreste (Iphigénie en Tauride), Gianni Schicchi (Gianni Schicchi), Revírník (Příhody lišky Bystroušky), Claudio (Agrippina), Monsu Traversen (La Gazzetta), Der Tod (Der Kaiser von Atlantis), Liberto/Littore/Soldato (L'incoronazione di Poppea), Eisenstein (Die Fledermaus), Policeman (The Consul), and Thierry/Javelinot/Officer (Dialogues of the Carmelites).
-Concert credits include Orff’s Carmina Burana, Handel’s Messiah, Israel in Egypt and Bach’s St. John Passion.